-Buying or selling a house can be a stressful time, it is important to choose the right legal team to act for you.
+Buying or selling a house can be a stressful time and there can be several things that can cause the process to be delayed.
 Here are our top tips on how to make your house move go as smoothly as possible.

 Find the right conveyancer

 Your conveyancing solicitor will be key in making sure the lead up to your move is as stress free as possible and so finding the right one for you is of upmost importance.
 Your conveyancer should ensure all documentation relating to your move is completed correctly and will liaise with the other side on your behalf, taking some of the stress away from you.
 Agree a set day every week when your conveyancer will update you and arrange to pass information on to your estate agent so that they can keep everyone else in the chain updated and coordinated.